ADITYARATHAUR/ADITYARATHAUR/README.md

 - 👋 Hi, I’m @ADITYARATHAUR
 - 👀 I’m interested in new technological advancements
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on beginner friendly projects.
+- 💞️ I’m looking to collaborate in beginner friendly projects.
 - 📫 How to reach me adityarathaur067@gmail.com

 <!---